supernovaBvS/K1-Series-CFS-Nozzle-Wiper/README.md

 Creality K1 Series CFS Nozzle Wiper Upgrade

 >This macro replaces the stock Creality Print nozzle wiping routine with a more precise, variable-width scrubbing motion designed specifically for the CFS Purge Chute system.
+## IMPORTANT
+1. You're doing this willingly
+2. I am not responsible if you damage your printer or whatever worse may come of it
+3. This is required to root the machine and totally reversible.

 ## 🛠 Installation
 1. SSH into your machine or access via Fluidd/Mainsail